cornerstonejs/cornerstone3D/packages/dicomImageLoader/README.md

 Backlog
 ------------

-* Refactor out code not specific to XMLHttpRequest into a separate library so it can be more easily re-used (e.g. by the cornerstoneFileImageLoader)
 * Support images with Pixel Padding?
 * Mask out burned in overlays?
 * Better cache management for multiframe (may require enhancement in cornerstone)